Download the NHC Product Description User's Guide for all tropical cyclone-related

 See Example

-Tropical Cyclone Forecast/Advisory - How To Read
+Tropical Cyclone Forecast/Advisory (TCM) - How To Read

 World Meteorological Organization (WMO) and AWIPS (in parenthesis) headers: